provrb/Logicgate-Rootkit/docs/README.md

-# 'Logicgate', a User-Mode Rootkit
+# 'REACT' a user-mode rootkit, RAT, and ransomware
 _This article is still a WIP._

 _Disclaimer: This project was made for educational and ethical purposes.
 This article was written